-28. Monitoring would include both internal and external monitoring.
-PMU Resettlement Consultant will carry out internal monitoring routinely in close coordination with local khokimiyat.
-In order to verify internal monitoring and ensure that AHs are compensated prior to commencement of civil work, an external monitoring will be undertaken based on which a Compliance Report will be submitted to ADB and EA.
-The Monitoring/Compliance report will be used by ADB and EA as a basis to issue notice to proceed with civil work activities to the contractor.
+28. Monitoring will include both internal and external monitoring.
+The PMU's resettlement consultant will carry out internal monitoring routinely in close coordination with local khokimiyat.
+In order to verify internal monitoring and ensure that AHs are compensated prior to commencement of civil work, an external monitoring will be undertaken based on which a compliance report will be submitted to ADB and the executing agency.
+The monitoring/compliance report will be used by ADB and EA as a basis to issue notice to proceed with civil work activities to the contractor.
 The external monitoring report will be disclosed on the website of EA and ADB.